Mecha: Anime and manga

 The first titan robots seen were in the 1948 manga Atomic Power Android (原子力人造人間, Genshiryoku Jinzō Ningen) and Mitsuteru Yokoyama's 1956 manga Tetsujin 28-go.
-However, it wasn't until the advent of Go Nagai's Mazinger Z that the genre was established.
+However, it was not until the advent of Go Nagai's Mazinger Z that the genre was established.
 Mazinger Z innovated by adding the inclusion of futuristic weapons, and the concept of being able to pilot from a cockpit (rather than via remote control, in the case of Tetsujin).
-According to Go Nagai:Mazinger Z featured giant robots that were "piloted by means of a small flying car and command center that docked inside the head."
+According to Go Nagai:

+Mazinger Z featured giant robots that were "piloted by means of a small flying car and command center that docked inside the head."
 It was also a pioneer in die-cast metal toys such as the Chogokin series in Japan and the Shogun Warriors in the U.S., that were (and still are) very popular with children and collectors.

 Robot/mecha anime and manga differ vastly in storytelling and animation quality from title to title, and content ranges from children's shows to ones intended for an older teen or adult audience.

 Some of the first mecha featured in manga and anime were super robots.
 The super robot genre features superhero-like giant robots that are often one-of-a-kind and the product of an ancient civilization, aliens or a mad genius.
 These robots are usually piloted by Japanese teenagers via voice command or neural uplink, and are often powered by mystical or exotic energy sources.

 The later real robot genre features robots that do not have mythical superpowers, but rather use largely conventional, albeit futuristic weapons and power sources, and are often mass-produced on a large scale for use in wars.
 The real robot genre also tends to feature more complex characters with moral conflicts and personal problems.
 The genre is therefore aimed primarily at young adults instead of children.
 Mobile Suit Gundam (1979) is largely considered the first series to introduce the real robot concept and, along with The Super Dimension Fortress Macross (1982), would form the basis of what people would later call real robot anime.

 Some robot mecha are capable of transformation (Macross and Zeta Gundam) or combining to form even bigger ones (Beast King GoLion and Tengen Toppa Gurren Lagann), the latter called 'combination'.
 Go Nagai and Ken Ishikawa are often credited with inventing this in 1974 with Getter Robo.

 Not all mecha need to be completely mechanical.
 Some have biological components with which to interface with their pilots, and some are partially biological themselves, such as in Neon Genesis Evangelion, Eureka Seven, and Zoids.
-Attack on Titan creator Hajime Isayama draws particular inspiration from the mecha visual novel Muv-Luv with its use of "pilots" controlling larger humanoid apparatus.

 Mecha based on anime have seen extreme cultural reception across the world.
 The personification of this popularity can be seen as 1:1-sized Mazinger Z, Tetsujin, and Gundam statues built across the world.